Cashew vs. Peanut — Health Impact and Nutrition Comparison

-Whilst both of these nuts are abundant in minerals, cashew is the winner in this category.
-Cashews are richer in iron, magnesium, copper, zinc, phosphorus and selenium.
+While both of these nuts are abundant in minerals, cashew is the winner in this category.
+Cashews are richer in iron, magnesium, copper, zinc, phosphorus, and selenium.

-At the same time, peanuts contain larger amounts of calcium, manganese and potassium.
+At the same time, peanuts contain more significant amounts of calcium, manganese, and potassium.

 Cashews are lower in sodium.

 Most nuts tend to have low glycemic indices.
-Peanuts and cashews are not exceptions.
+Peanuts and cashews are not exceptions to this rule.